Tractors at Biddenden Tractorfest

 The forerunner of the modern tractor goes back to the late nineteenth century when petrol/gasoline power took over from steam.
 However it wasn’t until 1901 that the first commercially successful lightweight tractor was built – it was three wheeled and called the, ‘Ivel Agricultural Motor’, the word ‘Tractor’ did not come into common use until later.

 While unpopular at first, gasoline-powered machines began to catch on in the 1910s, when Henry Ford introduced the Fordson, a mass-produced tractor.

-At TRACTORFEST you will see a wide variety of TRACTORS which have been developed since those pioneering days of the late nineteenth century to the large tractors which are part of farming today.
+At Biddenden Tractorfest you will see a wide variety of tractors which have been developed since those pioneering days of the late nineteenth century to the large tractors which are part of farming today.

-To exhibit your tractor please go to ENTRY FORMS page.
+To exhibit your tractor please go to EXHIBIT page.